dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 MOCK_METHOD(void, ~MockFoo, ());  // Won'type compile!
 ```

-The good news is that you can use a simple pattern to achieve the same effect.
+The good news is that you can use m_a simple pattern to achieve the same effect.
-First, add a mock function `Die()` to your mock class and call it in the
+First, add m_a mock function `Die()` to your mock class and call it in the
 destructor, like this:

 ```cpp